Teaching is one of the most impactful and rewarding careers- allowing you to shape the futures of generations and society.

 4 Ways to Become a Teacher in No Time

-But if you’d like to join this noble profession and don’t have the funds, the time, or the groove to get a bachelor’s degree in education, here are alternate certification programs that you can use to fast-track your teacher certification:
+But if you’d like to join this noble profession and don’t have the funds, the time, or the groove to get a bachelor’s degree in education, here are alternate certification programs that you can use to get your teacher certification:

-1. Enroll in a One-year Master’s Program.
+1. Enroll in a One-year Master’s Program

 This is ideal when you have a bachelor’s degree in another field and want to change your career to education.
 A one-year master’s program will help you acquire the foundational skills for education.